-There is no such thing as a mean bird.
-It's true!
-There are, however, birds that are fearful, and birds with emotional problems that cause them to want to avoid handling at all costs.
-When birds with these problems find themselves in pet situations, it can be disastrous for both bird and owner, leading to aggression that must be deterred.
-Fortunately, with time and patience, you can train your bird to enjoy the time it spends with you.
+There's no such thing as a mean bird.
+There are, however, birds that are fearful and those with emotional problems that cause them to want to avoid being handled.
+When one of these birds finds itself in a situation as a pet, it can be problematic for both bird and owner, possibly leading to bird aggression.
+Fortunately, you can train your bird to enjoy the time it spends with you.

-Aggression in birds can be due to any number of factors.
-Fear or previous traumatic experiences are among the most common, which can lead to handling problems and bites when interacting with their owners.
-Yet, birds are complex and any number of things can lead to aggressive behavior.
+The most common causes of aggression in birds are fear or previous traumatic experiences.
+These can lead to handling problems, bites, and attacks when birds are interacting with their owners and others.
+Yet, birds are complex and any number of things can lead to aggressive behavior:

-- Fear often develops in pet birds who were not hand-fed when they were young.
+- Fear often develops in pet birds that were not hand-fed when they were young.

 - A lack of proper socialization may lead a bird to be afraid of humans, other birds, or new experiences.

 - Some birds become jealous when their owner interacts with other people.
 This plays on the natural "pair bonding" instinct many bird species have and, in captivity, you may be seen as your bird's partner.